Hamidov6611/Hamidov6611/README.md

   ]

-currently_learning: ["Docker, TypeScript and PSQL"] 2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies."]
+currently_learning: ["Docker, TypeScript and PSQL"] 2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies."], 2023 Goals: ["Create 20+ Projects and learn at least 3 new Technologies."]
-hobbies: ["Gaming", "Cinema", "Football", "Comedy"]
+hobbies: ["Gaming", "Cinema","Comedy"]
 ```

 ---